 This teachers-teaching-teachers model is the heart of the Project philosophy.

-Stipends are available through the National Writing Project to help defray costs.
+A limited number of stipends are available through the National Writing Project to help defray costs.

 An application form, endorsement from a PAWLP Fellow or school district administrator, and interview are required.
 Applications are considered on a rolling admission basis.
 For more information or an application please call the PAWLP office at 610-436-2202 or e-mail email@example.com.